Optimal Blue / 2025

 From Proof of Concept to Production

 Once senior leadership approved the direction, the project shifted gears.
-I began working directly with the PMs and engineers who would own building and shipping it — aligning on scope, addressing technical blockers as they arose, and pushing the build across the finish line.
+I began working directly with the PMs and engineers who would own building and shipping it, aligning on scope, addressing technical blockers as they arose, and supporting the team through build and launch.

 What Comes Next